Welcome, budgeters and savvy savers!

 Here is a great example of a sinking fund.
 My son’s birthday is coming up here soon.
 Taking $300 out of our next paycheck for a party, food, and a gift isn’t feasible.
 So instead, I take 75 dollars out of each paycheck for the four prior pay periods.
 I then set it aside in an envelope until his birthday.

-Then when his birthday gets here, financially, I’ll be ready for his birthday, and I won’t have to worry about $$ and where it might come from.
+Then when his birthday gets here, financially, I’ll be ready for it, and I won’t have to worry about $$ and where it might come from.

 Related articles: